 What Else Can Beginners Use for Japanese Reading Practice?

 While I started by talking about how Japanese reading practice is very limited for beginners, I hope you’ve come away with the feeling that there are options out there for you.
 That being said, there’s probably plenty more to add to this list.

 There’s textbooks with a ton of reading practice in them, workbooks that go with the lessons, sites like JapanesePod101 that have text with their audio lessons, Japanese websites for children, Japanese blogs that use simple Japanese, and I’m sure much, much more.
 The more you look, the more you’ll end up finding.
 Hard part is actually looking, though, so hopefully I did some of that work for you just now.

 Now, if you’re finding that you’re having trouble studying/reading with any of these, it probably comes down to your kana and kanji level.
-If this is the case, consider checking out Hiragana42 for your hiragana.
+If this is the case, consider checking out our ultimate guide for your hiragana learning.
 If it’s kanji you’re having trouble reading, check out our very own WaniKani.
 It’s still in beta at the moment of writing this, but if you sign up for the invite list on the homepage you’ll get an invite soon.

 So my question to you, is: What beginner’s Japanese reading resources do you use or recommend?
-Help the Japanese beginners who read this site and give out some of your recommendations in the comments below.
+Help the Japanese beginners who read this site and give out some of your recommendations on Twitter.
 If you’re a Japanese beginner you should read these.
-People often post much smarter things in the comments than I write in the actual article, har. v(;´༎ຶД༎ຶ`)v
+People often post much smarter things there than I write in the actual article, har. v(;´༎ຶД༎ຶ`)v